 Expert Tips

 - Don't overmix the batter.
-Whether you're making muffins, cake, or vegan Bisquick pancakes, the rule is the same - if you mix too much, your baked goods will turn out tough and dense.
+Whether you're making muffins, cake, or eggless Bisquick pancakes, the rule is the same - if you mix too much, your baked goods will turn out tough and dense.
 Stop mixing the moment you see that everything is combined.
 Having lumps is perfectly fine!

 Yes, these muffins freeze perfectly!
-Let them cool to room temperature first and store in the freezer for up to 6 months.
+Let them cool to room temperature first and store them in the freezer for up to 6 months.
+I like to wrap each muffin in foil, then store them all together in a freezer-safe container.

 Serving Suggestions

-๐ Recipe
+📖 Recipe

 The Best Vegan Lemon Blueberry Muffins